Check out my rankings within each division by clicking on the links below. If there is a lineal champion in a weight

 7. Regis Prograis (20-0)

 Prograis, with good skills and power, has been making his way up the ladder for the past few years but made a major statement on June 9 when he dropped then-unbeaten Joel Diaz Jr. four times in a second-round knockout victory in the main event of Showtime's "ShoBox: The New Generation."
 Prograis' biggest issue now is going to be convincing top opponents to fight him though he has been ordered to face former titlist Viktor Postol (29-1) for an interim title.

 8. Rances Barthelemy (26-0)

 Cuban defector Barthelemy, a former junior lightweight and lightweight world titleholder, moved up to junior welterweight and won a debatable unanimous decision against Belarus' Kiryl Relikh (21-2) in a May 20 title eliminator.
-A rematch was ordered.
+They've been ordered to meet in a rematch for a now-vacant world title.